 Water management and the capability of the existing license and bore to facilitate the development of a synthetic turf and grass pitches; and

 Financial viability and the need to ensure sufficient income can be derived from a variety of sources to sustain a synthetic turf and associated amenity.
+See page ii of the Business Case.

 According to the Business Plan, was Harold Rossiter recommended as the most suitable site available?